These records are still incomplete.

 Worshipped by nearly all beings of the world, but especially beloved among and beloved by the forest caretakers of Sylvan, Druva is associated with nature and all things natural.

 That which has been left untouched for ages is Druva’s domain to reclaim and regrow.

 The Baroness of the Swamps, a being of a bygone era, claims all that lives below the surface of the muggy swamps to be hers, whether by ancestry or by domination.

 Her Children, also called Reptilians, are entirely devoted and are connected to their goddess in a way only comparable but more direct than even the Sacred Order.

-One of sea folk, Glimj taught the land dwellers much about the ways of the oceans and lakes.
-With Glimj’s help, land dwellers were able to build larger and stronger boats.
+One of ancient sea folk, Glimj was a land-walker who taught the land dwellers much about the ways of the oceans and lakes.
+With Glimj’s help, land dwellers were able to build larger and stronger ships.

 In many texts referred to one of the Foul Ones, Undead Necromancers perform rites for Kinthys to curse their enemies or raise the dead.

 Before there were Dwarves and Gnomes, a folks known as Tyndwurë lived in the roots and foots of the mountains.
 The greatest among them was Mirnon, who built mines deeper and faster than anyone thitherto had ever seen.
 It was said he could hear the feint shimmering of gems far below the ground.